arndff/fpl-rivals-tracker/README.md

 # Conclusion

-If you notice something doesn't work fine, you can send me a DM on [Twitter](https://twitter.com/arndff_).
+If you notice that something doesn't work correctly, you can send me a DM on [Twitter](https://twitter.com/arndff_).